jaeyk/comp_thinking_social_science/docs/07_big_data.md

 copy_to(dest = con,
         df = weather)

-# If you want you can also decide what columns you want to copy:
+# If you need, you can also select which columns you would like to copy:

 # copy_to(dest = con,
 #          df = flights,